jongeuni/nestjs-auth/README.md

 1. This can help those who are new to the project and need a guide to the Nest.
 2. You know the basic usage of mongoose, even aggravate.
 3. You will also be able to understand the fundamentals related to authentication.
+4. It is a project with an easy structure.

 ### How to Contribute
 Please submit a pull request to the main branch with a clear description of your changes.</br>